Sl0v3C/PriceSpider/README.md

 # PriceSpider
 Price Spider is a Python tool to get price &amp; promotion from JD, Tmall, Amazon, BeiBei.
+This tool just for testing or learning usage.
+Please do not use it for illegal purposes.
+The author is not responsible for the consequences.

 Content:
 - [Requirements](https://github.com/Sl0v3C/PriceSpider#requirements)